the 7th International Joint Conference on Rules and Reasoning

 Submitted papers must not substantially overlap with papers that have been published or that are simultaneously submitted to a journal or a conference/workshop with formal proceedings.
 Double submission to a workshop with informal proceedings is allowed.
 Papers put on arXiv are also allowed as long as they are not refereed (i.e., formally reviewed by peers).
 Submissions to the RuleML+RR conference

 The conference proceedings will be published by Springer in the Lecture Notes in Computer Science series (LNCS) after the conference.
-A selection of the accepted papers of RuleML+RR 2021 will be invited for submission to the Journal of Theory and Practice of Logic Programming (TPLP) published by Cambridge University Press.
+A selection of the best accepted papers of RuleML+RR 2023 (2-6 papers) will be invited for submission to the Journal of Theory and Practice of Logic Programming (TPLP).

 For each of these deadlines, a cut-off point of 23:59 AOE applies.